HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/usage/managing_dam/manage_media_assets.md

     A dialogue box appears that shows the list of collections.
 You can search for a specific collection or you can also navigate inside a collection if a subcollection is present.

-3. Select the collection you want to copy the asset to and click **Check for references and move**.
+3. Select the collection in which you want to move the item and click. **Check for references and move**.

     The confirmation dialogue appears when the asset is referenced in WCM.

-4. Select the collection you want to copy the asset to and click **MO**.

 If an asset with same name exists in the target collection, a dialogue box to rename the asset appears.

 5. Click **View Location** to navigate inside the collection.